 Accessibility is a critical success factor for any service.
 Financial technology will make banks more vulnerable and less profitable.
 But there is neither a capability nor a will as on date to kill them off.The role of informal institutions in providing financial services to the members of the community, and concludes by highlighting the opportunities these are present for formal financial service providers but in order to ensure accessibility of banking services, a bank has to have a wide branch network of fully branded brick and mortar marble banking halls with all the necessary security systems.
 The set up costs of these are so high and to recoup the same, the bank has to pass on the cost to the ultimate consumer.

 Non-bank financial services providers on the other hand have embraced the concept of an extensive agent network at minimal cost.
 Non-bank’s agent network is usually dense with at least 1 to 3 agents for every 1km radius.
 Usually the cost of setup and signage is borne by the agent itself in a bid to be more visible and to attract more customers as revenue is highly dependent on the volume of transactions pushed by the agent.
 This is another key factor of success where others have very high interest in your business as part of their business.
+Artificial intelligence has helped and will help banks more aggressively though.

 A subscriber does not need to travel long distances or fork out any money access an agent and perform agent centred transactions.
 Due to the nature of business, non-bank’s have excelled in “24×7, around the globe, use me” phenomena.
 This assures timeless and borderless access to services which provides for ease of use, more transactions and higher revenue for the non-banks.
 Banks on the other hand have limited operating hours and for those who have utilised technology by diffusing access to service from banking halls have a great limitation of country borders.
 Non-bank financial service providers makes money on transactions but banks earns on money remain in account (Traditional Banking Model, may be different know in diffrent countries).